muness/muness.github.io/_drafts/an_introduction_to_strategy.md

 **Strategy** sets the stage for your overarching goal—your destination.
 While **tactics** represent the concrete actions—like paths or roads—you'll take to get there. **Why does strategy matter?** Without a defined strategy, efforts become scattered and misaligned, causing unnecessary detours in your journey.
 A clear strategy provides direction, ensuring every step you take moves you closer to your destination.

-## Strategy vs Tactics
+## Strategy and Tactics

-Within the S&T Trees framework:
+Within the S&T Trees framework, startegy and tactics go hand in hand.
+A strategy without tactics is just a dream, and tactics without strategy is just busy work.
+The two are inseparable, and you need both.

 - **Strategy** answers the "What?" and "Why?", laying out the goal and its rationale.
 - **Tactics** focus on the "How?", detailing the specific actions to reach the strategic objectives.
 Every tactic must align with a strategic objective, and conversely, every strategic objective should have associated tactical actions.